“Insanity is doing the same thing over and over again, and expecting different results”

 - Taking your mock test scores too seriously

 We can’t emphasise this enough: mock tests’ scores are only indicative of how you might do on the actual test, and even that is conditional on various other factors such as the complexity of the mock tests, the environment you practice in, the mental space you are in on the days of the tests, etc. But beyond that, practice scores mean very little.
-The important thing is how you prepare between every mock test.
+The important thing is how you prepare for every mock test.
+As mentioned earlier these tests can only provide you with an approximate range of GMAT scores which you may end up with.
+They are not 100% accurate and therefore you must not either be complacent/overconfident or dejected/disappointed with the scores you receive in the mock exam.
+Determining your actual GMAT scores on the basis of your mock scores is not a wise idea as you may encounter a completely different outcome at the end of the day.
 Click for Free GMAT Online Mock Test.

 - Going overboard with your prep